Arturo Colautti: The Neapolitan Period and the late years

-Under the pseudonym of "Fram", Colautti was also a military critic of the Corriere della Sera during the Russo-Japanese War (1904) and again in Milan from 1912–14, when he directed L'Alba, and returned to work in Milan at Via Solferino.
+Under the pseudonym of "Fram", Colautti was also a military critic of the Corriere della Sera during the Russo-Japanese War (1904) and again in Milan from 1912 to 1914, when he directed L'Alba, and returned to work in Milan at Via Solferino.

 For the duration of the exile, Colautti maintained close contacts with the Dalmatian irredentists and actively participated nationally in various events and conferences.

 At the outbreak of World War I, Colautti was one of the many Dalmatian Italian interventionists, but died a few months before Italian intervention in the conflict.
 For matters of public order, he had no public honors, and his body was buried with a private ceremony at the cemetery of Verano.